Tulisa: 2011–2012: The Female Boss and The X Factor

-2013–present: Other projects and hiatus
+2013–2022: Other projects and hiatus

 Tulisa began working on a second album in 2013, and continued to record throughout 2014 The single, "Living Without You", was initially planned for release in December 2014, but was eventually released in January the next year.
 The single peaked at number 44 in the UK.
 That single was followed two years later by "Sweet Like Chocolate", which featured rapper Akelle.

-In 2016, Tulisa signed with an agent in an attempt to begin a career as a film actress, and as of 2018 she is committed to star as Sista C in the upcoming feature film Diva.
+In 2016, Tulisa signed with an agent in an attempt to begin a career as a film actress, and as of 2018, was committed to star as Sista C in the feature film Diva.
 She had earlier acted with roles such as the role of Laurissa, a cocaine addict who is in R&B group, in the television series Dubplate Drama (2007–09), Shaniqua in the straight-to-DVD British comedy, Big Fat Gypsy Gangster (2011), and Amber in the British slasher film Demons Never Die (2011).

 In April 2019, Tulisa released her first single in three years, "Daddy", after signing to Xploded Records, which was founded by the co-founders of All Around the World.
 Another single, "Sippin'" was released two months later.
 In the same year, Tulisa performed at various gigs, including Manchester Pride.

-In May 2022, it was announced that Tulisa would be reuniting with her N-Dubz band-mates with new music and a tour.
-The ‘Back To The Future’ tour sold out in three minutes.
+2022–present: N-Dubz return

+In 2022, Tulisa reunited with N-Dubz for new music and a tour.
+They released their fourth studio album, Timeless, in August 2023.
+In November 2024, Tulisa was confirmed as a contestant on the twenty-fourth series of I'm a Celebrity...Get Me Out of Here!, and was the third contestant to be eliminated, finishing in tenth place.

+In the media

+During her career, she has appeared on the cover of numerous lifestyle and fashion magazines such as UK's Glamour, Cosmopolitan, Company, Fabulous, FHM, Notebook, Stella and The Times magazine.
+Her first fragrance, "The Female Boss" was launched in October 2011, saying: "I want The Female Boss to be a big brand.
+Next I want to launch a clothing line."
+In October 2012, she launched a fashion line with Bank Fashion called "TFB by Tulisa."

+Tulisa was named the "Ultimate TV Personality" at Cosmopolitan Ultimate Women of the Year Awards on 30 October 2012.